Friday, March 6, 2009

 Which was essentially the story of the band.
 The four of us really did not get along very well.
 I was forcibly ejected a few weeks after the tour ended, and a few months after that the band was done.
 It was right about then that the single came out, of course.

 In addition to the single, the cassette (of which there are reputedly 100), and some related ephemera (flyers, stickers, etc), I am including two mixes of our complete sessions, which were originally intended to be an LP (albeit one that is 15 minutes long).
-I believe that this is the first time that these will be made publicly available, and thus constitute the first exclusive Pukekos release.
-Yes that is my handwriting from 1997 on the cover, and yes you can expect to see more of this sort of thing in the future.

 Ladies and gentlemen, for your listening pleasure, The Angel Assassins.